-Demerol is an opioid like oxycodone and morphine.
-In most cases, it is only used when someone is in the hospital and in need of pain control.
+Demerol is opioid-like oxycodone and morphine.
+In most cases, it is only used when someone is in the hospital and needs pain control.
 However, there are times when this drug is prescribed to patients receiving outpatient care for a medical condition.
 While it is not as commonly abused as other opioids, it is still used for illicit reasons and can have serious repercussions for those who abuse it.

 Certain side effects warrant immediate medical attention, according to the University of Michigan.
 They include: